akash62048/ArrayProcessingQuestion/README.md

 - Find how many 3-digit elements are there in the given array.
 - Find the smallest element from the array.
 - Find the largest element from the array.
+- Print the 5th odd element every time, but count all the even elements and print

 ## Solving the Questions